What happens if Trump tries to overturn another election loss?

 | Washington

-Former President Donald Trump has been signaling that he is highly likely to challenge the election results should he lose on Tuesday.
+Former U.S. President Donald Trump has been signaling that he is highly likely to challenge the election results should he lose on Tuesday.
 The big question is what may happen next.

 Mr. Trump never conceded his 2020 loss, and his extralegal attempts to overturn that election culminated in the Jan.
 6, 2021, U.S. Capitol riot.
 In this campaign, he is again making misleading claims that the vote is being rigged against him.